 \subsection{Detailed analysis of CGM spatial extent and kinematics}

-We present detailed analysis of the spatial extent of the emission lines and gas kinematics in Figs.~\ref{fig:radial_profiles} \& \ref{fig:halpha_lya_1dspec} and show that the emission lines tracing Red Potato's CGM have broad profiles, corresponding to high velocity dispersion.
-Relevant implications on the CGM turbulence will be discussed later in Section \ref{sec:discussion}.
+We present a detailed analysis of the spatial extent of the emission lines and gas kinematics in Fig.~\ref{fig:radial_profiles} and show that the emission lines tracing Red Potato's CGM have broad profiles, corresponding to high velocity dispersion.
+Relevant implications on the CGM turbulence will be discussed later in Sect.\ \ref{sec:discussion}.

 Regarding the spatial extent, the Ly$\alpha$ emission around the Red Potato galaxy is found to reach over 50 kpc in radial distance, which is shown in the left panel of Fig.~\ref{fig:radial_profiles}.
 The Ly$\alpha$ emission is also remarkably bright, only slightly fainter than the average profile of the Ly$\alpha$ nebulae around bright $z\sim 3$ QSOs measured by \cite{Borisova2016} (black curve; $i_\mathrm{QSO}<19\,$mag) and brighter than those of faint $z\sim 3$ QSOs measured by \cite{Mackenzie2021} (green curve; $i_\mathrm{QSO}\gtrsim20\,$mag).
 Red Potato's Ly$\alpha$ surface brightness profile is also flatter than the QSO profiles at $r\gtrsim30~$kpc due to the contribution of Ly$\alpha$ emission around the nearby AGN-\emph{ID2}, whose location is marked with the orange arrow in the figure.